solo-io/supergloo/docs/content/guides/federate_identity.md

         namespace: root-ca-namespace
 ```

 We also specify the federation mode to be `PERMISSIVE`.
-This means we'll make services available between services.
+This means we'll make services available between meshes.
 You can control this later by specifying different global service properties.

 Lastly, we are creating the VirtualMesh with two different service meshes: `istio-istio-system-management-plane` and `istio-istio-system-new-remote-cluster`.
 We can have any meshes defined here that should be part of this virtual grouping and federation.